zorga/read_pe/README.md

 # read_pe
-A program to parse PE files written in Golang
+A Go program to parse PE files.
 I am writing this program in order to improve my knowledge of the PE file format and to learn the Golang programming language.
 ## Ideas for future developments
 * Detect PE anomalies and repair them